em-tlm/ts-lib-hapi-mock/README.md

 });
 ```

 The `inject()` method will return the immediate result of route handler.
-In the example above, the assumption is being made that `Handler.prototype.find()` returns a `Promise`.
+In the example above, the assumption is being made that `Handler.prototype.findOne()` returns a `Promise`.
 Currently, this is the only way to work with asynchronous operations in the `ts-hapi-mocks` module.

 ## API